-Machine Learning and Statistical Learning Support Vector Machines
+Machine learning and statistical learning

+3 Classification: SVM

 Ewen Gallic ewen.gallic@gmail.com

-MASTER in Economics - Track EBDS - 2nd Year

-Support Vector Machines This section presents another type of classifiers known as support vector machines (SVM).
+MASTER in Economics - Track EBDS - 2nd Year 2020-2021 1.
+Support Vector Machines Support Vector Machines This section presents another type of classifiers known as support vector machines (SVM).
 It corresponds to the 9th chapter of James et al. (2013).
 Berk (2008) states that "SVM can be seen as a worthy competitor to random forests and boosting".
-We will cover: - The maximal margin classifier, which requires the classes of the response variable to be separable by a linear boundary. - The support vector classifier which is a generalization of the maximal margin classifier and allows an boundary that does not perfectly separate the classes. - The support vector machines which further allow for non-linear boundaries.
-1. Maximal margin classifier

-Hyperplane We will use the notion of a separating hyperplane in what follows.
+SVM can be seen as a generalization of a classifier called the maximal margin classifier (which will be introduced in the following subsection).
+The maximal margin classifier requires the classes of the response variable to be separable by a linear boundary.
+In contrast, the support vector classifier does not need this requirement and allows non-linear boundaries.
+1.1 Maximal margin classifier Hyperplane We will use the notion of a separating hyperplane in what follows.
 Hence, a little detour on recalling what a hyperplane is seems fairly reasonable.
 In a p-dimensional space, a hyperplane is a flat affine subspace of dimension p-1 (a subspace whose dimension is one less than that of its ambiant space).
 Let us consider an example.